maartene/EscapeWithYourBooty/NOTES.md

     - ✅ Next step is to have the navyship change direction.
 The failing test is about this.

 ## 🍅 Pomodoro 9 - Refactoring logic that is related to the navy ships into the NavyShip data type
-    - ⚠️ Implement NavyShip `updatePosition` function.
+    - ✅ Implement NavyShip `updatePosition` function.
+    - ⚠️ Extract datatypes into own files
+    - ⚠️ Extract PirateShip into its own type